waze-programs/ccp-learning-center/blackboard/module-1/class-2/README.md

-# Class 1: Discovering the Waze data
+# Class 2: Capturing and storing the Waze data

 The purpose of this class is **capture and store the Waze data**.
 In sections 2 and 3 is teached how to get the data through the Waze GeoRSS API.
 Then, it showed how to capture automatically the data in the section 4 and, finally, in the section 5 the captured data is stored into a database.